glasnt/talks/2017_01_WOOTConf/slides.md

 ---
 # Hooray! <!-- .slide: class="center" -->
 ---

+## Quick Notices <!-- .slide: class="center" -->
+---
-## Code of Conduct <!-- .slide: class="center" -->
+## Safety <!-- .slide: class="center" -->
-Note: We have one.
+Note: Code of Conduct.
+We have one.
 Katie is a Point of Contact
 ---
-## Miniconf <!-- .slide: class="center" -->
-Note: You can change between them if you want
----
 <br>
 ## Schedule
 ### Check the website <!-- .slide: class="center" -->
+Note: you can go to other miniconfs, you aren't locked here!
 ---
 <br>
 ## Breaks
 ### Lunch!
 Afternoon Tea! <!-- .slide: class="center" -->
+Note: All catered, probably up where we just snacked.
 ---
 # Keynotes <!-- .slide: class="center" -->
 ---